cyber-dojo/creator/docs/api.md

 whose key is the first entry in `languages_names`, and returns the group's id.
 - parameters [(JSON-in)](#json-in)
   * **exercise_name:String**.
+  The name of an [exercises-start-points](https://github.com/cyber-dojo/exercises-start-points) manifest.
   * **languages_names:[String...]**.
+  The names of [languages-start-points](https://github.com/cyber-dojo/languages-start-points) manifests.
   At present only `languages_names[0]` is used.
-  An array for a planned future feature.
+  The array is for a planned feature.
   * **options:Hash[Symbol=>Boolean]**.
-  Currently unused.
-For a planned future feature.
+  Currently unused (and defaulted).
+For a planned feature.
 - returns [(JSON-out)](#json-out)
   * the new group's id.
 - example